 This new provision benefits both the employee and employer.
 The employee gets to avoid paying income tax on the student loan payments, while the employer gets a payroll tax exclusion.

 How Long Does This Tax Benefit Last?

 But it's important to point out that the CARES Act has also temporarily suspended payments and interest on federal student loans.
-The pause on payments will remain in effect for 6 months (September 2020).
+The pause on payments will remain in effect until January 31, 2021.